コンテンツにスキップ

 * Click here for the official website!

-Stone pillars bearing the old town names and their origins stand here and there on the streets of Odawara.
-Take a leisurely stroll through the town's history, reminiscing about the bustle of the past.
+Stone pillars marking the old town names and their origins stand here and there on the streets of Odawara.
+I'd love to take a leisurely stroll through the town's history, imagining its bustling past.

-There are many other street corner museums open to the public in Odawara.
-All are run by volunteers at each facility, so please remember to be mindful of your manners when visiting.
+In Odawara, there are many other street-corner museums open to the public.
+Since they are all run by volunteers at each facility, please remember to be respectful of the rules of etiquette when visiting.